bitpay/bitcore/docs/networking/JSONRPC.md

 ## Description

-Bitcoind provides a solid integration with the bitcoin network and it also exposes a `JSON-RPC` API.
+Bitcoind provides a direct interface to the bitcoin network and it also exposes a `JSON-RPC` API.
 This class allows to connect to a local instance of a bitcoind server and make simple or batch RPC calls to it.

 ## Connection to bitcoind

 First you will need a running instance of bitcoind, setting up a username and password to connect with it.
-For more information about running bitcoind please refer to the official documentation.
+For more information about running bitcoind please refer to the [official documentation](https://en.bitcoin.it/wiki/Running_Bitcoin).

 The code for creating and configuring an instance of the RPC client looks like this: